Sign In / Sign Out

 Choose a policy to learn more:

-Career and Professional Development Services at Arizona State University supports its students’ prospective employment choice by allowing employers to recruit and interview its students.
-These employer recruiting activities include, but are not limited to: career fairs, on-campus interviews, information sessions, employer tabling and advertising career-related opportunities through Handshake.
+Career and Professional Development Services supports students’ prospective employment choices by allowing employers to participate in recruiting activities.
+To be eligible to recruit at Arizona State University, you must be an approved employer on the career management system.
+These employer recruiting activities include, but are not limited to:

 Career and Professional Development Services will not permit employer recruiting activities if:

 Career and Professional Development Services adheres to the Arizona State University policy on Alcoholic Beverages.
-We also adhere to the guidelines set forth by National Association of Colleges and Employers (NACE), that serving alcohol should not be part of the recruitment process.
+We also adhere to the guidelines set forth by NACE, that serving alcohol should not be part of the recruitment process.
 This includes but is not limited to on-campus events, receptions, dinners, company tours, etc.

 The success of the recruiting process is based on adherence to ethical practices as established by the National Association of Colleges and Employers (NACE) in their Principles for Professional Practice, which also includes principles for third-party recruiters.

-Employers should allow students enough time to make a thoughtful decision.
 ASU Career and Professional Development Services expects employers to follow principles set forth by the National Association of Colleges and Employers (NACE), which include refraining from practices that improperly influence job acceptances, including undue time pressure for acceptance of offers and encouraging revocation of other employment offers.
-In the event that an employer must withdraw an offer, the employer will be expected to provide the student with compensation commensurate with the loss of opportunity to secure another offer.
+Recruiting at ASU and using our systems implies you have read and agree to adhere to these principles.

 It is unethical for students to continue to seek or consider other employment opportunities once an offer has been accepted.
 ASU Career and Professional Development Services expects students to honor an acceptance and withdraw from all employment seeking activities.
 Students who accept an offer from an organization and later renege/decline the offer will be prohibited from further utilizing CPDS pending a meeting with a professional staff member.